-1. The *key elements* every family room should have are ample and very comfortable seating, attractive storage to hide toys, games etc., something to put your feed up, such as an ottoman, a chaise longue etc., great lighting that offers versatile options for playing games, reading and
+- The key elements every family room should have are ample and very comfortable seating, attractive storage to hide toys, games etc., something to put your feed up, such as an ottoman, a chaise longue etc., great lighting that offers versatile options for playing games, reading and watching TV.

-5. In small family rooms, I like to use end tables that also double as a bookcase.
+- In small family room decorating, I like to use end tables that also double as a bookcase.

 Tips on How to Redesign Your Family Room from Jennifer Scully of Redesign For A Dime